tonethar/IGME-330-Master/notes/HW-ajax-6.md

 ## I. `asynch` and `await`

-- The `async` and `await` operators allow you to treat asynchronous code like synchronous code:
+- The `async` and `await` operators allow you to treat asynchronous code like synchronous code - let's walk thtough the beginning of this MDN article: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await
-  -

 <hr>